top of page

 He the venom has already

-LH: Fancies himself a Lover? the Regent! thinks himself a Brummel in all things - is he King yet?!
-God bless us - is he paying a visit? - Fletcher! - tell Marianne to wash the children - (to B) I'll need sovereigns to buy court clothes - and a powdered peruke - (coughs )- is my breath bad?
-He must have taken to forgiving me!
+LH: Fancies himself a Lover?
+The Regent thinks himself a Brummel in all things - lawks - is he paying a visit? - Fletcher! - tell Marianne to wash the children - (to B) I’ll need gold sovereigns to buy court clothes - and a powdered peruke - he must have taken to forgiving me!

 ALL: One more clue!